yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 News
 ======
+* **2023-01-17**<br>
+📃 Happy to share that my Ph.D. student [Simret Gebreegziabher](https://simreta.github.io/) will present a paper [PaTAT: Human-AI Collaborative Qualitative Coding with Explainable Interactive Rule Synthesis](http://toby.li/files/chi23b-gebreegziabher-patat.pdf) at [CHI 2023](https://chi2023.acm.org/)!
+Congrats to Simret for her first CHI paper.
+My PhD student Yuwen Lu and I are also organizers (along with several other leaders in this filed) to the 2nd iterations of the [Computational UI Workshop](https://sites.google.com/nd.edu/computational-uichi23/) at [CHI 2023](https://chi2023.acm.org/).
+* **2023-01-03**<br>
+📃 If you are going to [IUI 2023](https://iui.acm.org/2023/), make sure to check out [Zheng Ning](https://zning.co/)'s presentation of our paper [An Empirical Study of Model Errors and User Error Discovery and Repair Strategies in Natural Language Database Queries](http://toby.li/files/iui23-ning-nl2sql.pdf)!
+I also look forward to seeing you at the [SHAI 2023 Workshop on Designing for Safety in Human-AI Interactions](Workshop on Designing for Safety in Human-AI Interactions).
 * **2022-06-21**<br>
 💰 Happy to share that we, in collaboration with the groups of [Collin McMillan](https://www3.nd.edu/~cmc/) at [Notre Dame](https://cse.nd.edu/) and [Yu Huang](https://yuhuang-lab.github.io/) at [Vanderbilt University](https://engineering.vanderbilt.edu/cs/), have received a 4-year NSF grant to study [human-like AI models of source code](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2211428&HistoricalAwards=false) that power AI-enabled developer tools for e.g., code summarization, code completion.
 * **2022-06-01**<br>